sertansenturk/tomato/README.md

     There can be similar problems regarding this issue:

-    - The user-provided filepath does not exist.
+    - The user-provided filepath (the music score input) does not exist.

-        Check your input MusicXML path.
+        Check your input MusicXML-score path.

     - LilyPond is not installed.

-        [Download](http://lilypond.org/download.html) the latest stable verions for your OS.
+        [Install](lily_install) the latest stable verions for your OS.

     - The binary path exists but it is not used.